 - Head of Council (Mayor)

 - Deputy Mayor

 - Chief Administrative Officer

 - Clerk

-- Peterborough Ontario Provincial Police Staff Sergeant
+- Police

 - Fire Chief

-- Director of Public Works
+- Public Works

 - Chief Building Official

 - Treasurer

-- Deputy Treasurer
+- Municipal Staff

-- CEMC
+- Designated Public Volunteers

 The MCG may function with only a limited number of persons, depending upon the emergency.
 While the MCG may not require the presence of all the people listed as members of the MCG, all members of the MCG shall be notified when activation occurs.